adamnew123456/snapshot/README.md

 - In any case where non-hash strings are allowed (only file paths and tag names currently), those strings are stored zero-padded and encoded as UTF-8.

+- Integers are stored in binary, most significant byte first.

 ### Data Blocks